offbyone/ideas/content/old/general-thoughts/yes-im-still-alive.md

 In other news, midterms are coming up, so soon i'll be actually stressing..
 Woohoo! :)

-All you readers out there\...
+All you readers out there...
 Are any of you still commenting? :) Reading?
-Posting?\...?
+Posting?...?